Skip to main content

 1. Alcohol

-Dogs who ingest alcohol may suffer from moderate symptoms of intoxication, such as slight disorientation and depression, but alcohol can also cause severe diarrhea, seizures, shaking, and vomiting.
-Alcohol poisoning affects dogs within as little as 30 minutes after consumption, so take care not to leave alcoholic drinks unattended and clean up any spills right away.
+Dogs who ingest even a lick of alcohol may suffer from symptoms of intoxication, such as disorientation and depression, but alcohol can also cause severe diarrhea, seizures, shaking, and vomiting.
+In severe cases, alcohol poisoning can be fatal, especially for young puppies.

 2. Avocado

 Chocolate contains theobromine and caffeine, both of which are toxic to dogs.
 Theobromine and caffeine are part of a chemical group known as methylxanthines, which can lead to tremors, diarrhea, vomiting, seizures, increased heart rate, and potentially even death if ingested in large quantities.
-Xylitol, on the other hand, causes dangerously low blood sugar, seizures, liver failure, and possibly even death.

-4. Coffee, tea, and caffeine pills
+5. Coffee, tea, and caffeine pills

 You may love a cup of hot coffee in the morning, but your morning joe is incredibly dangerous to your pup.
 Caffeine causes vomiting, diarrhea, high blood pressure, and cardiac arrhythmia, which can be fatal if left untreated.
 Keep your dog away from tea, too, and caffeine pills should never be stored where your dog can access them.

-5. Garlic and onions
+6. Garlic and onions

 Garlic and onions, two of our favorite ingredients for flavorful meals, contain thiosulfate, a compound that’s toxic to dogs.
 If he eats enough of them, thiosulfate toxicity can damage your dog’s red blood cells, causing a dangerous condition known as hemolytic anemia.

-6. Grapes and raisins
+7. Grapes and raisins

-7. Gum
+8. Gum

 If you keep chewing gum on hand to freshen your breath after a meal, make sure your dog can’t reach it.
-Not only do sugarless gums contain xylitol, which can be fatal if ingested, but eating large amounts of gum also can lead to dangerous intestinal blockages.
+Not only do sugarless gums contain xylitol, which can be fatal if ingested, but eating large amounts of gum can also lead to dangerous intestinal blockages.
 You should take your dog to the vet immediately if you suspect he’s eaten gum.

-8. Macadamia nuts
+9. Macadamia nuts

-9. Salty snacks
+10. Salty snacks

 While small amounts of salt won’t harm your pooch, he may experience nausea, vomiting, and diarrhea if he eats enough of it.
 In severe cases, fluid retention, tremors, seizures, excessive thirst, and excessive urination have been reported.
 Salt poisoning can be fatal if your pup eats too much, so take him to the vet if you notice any of these symptoms.

-10. Yeast dough
+11. Yeast dough

 Fully cooked bread is perfectly safe for your dog in moderation, but uncooked yeast dough may kill him.
 Uncooked dough continues to rise in your dog’s stomach, leading to uncomfortable distention that could cause bloat.
 Yeast dough also releases ethanol into your dog’s bloodstream, which can cause alcohol toxicosis.
 Contact your vet immediately if your dog eats raw dough.